 These muffins are made in a food processor or high powered blender.
 So first, gather the necessary ingredients, food processor, muffin pan and liners.
 Then, preheat your oven to 350 degrees F.

-Next, wash the zucchini and chop it into bite sized pieces (as shown below).
+Next, wash the zucchini and slice it into coins (as shown below).
 Measure out 150 grams and add it to the food processor with the walnuts.

 Blend the mixture until it is well combined, as shown below.